muhammadev/nagwatask/README.md

 The app will be accessible at `http://localhost:3000`.

+## How to test
+while standing on the server directory, run: `npm test`

 ## How to Use the App

 1. Answer the questions presented to you.